jng017/rshell/README.md

 #Bugs/Limitations/Issues
 As this is still a project in development, this list will be updated with bugs, issues, and concerns that plague this project from completion.
 ```
-*If there are special cases(&&, ||, <, etc.), the shell will run into executable errors
-on subsequent callings of functions.
-The cause of this seems to be how the shell is coded
-to handle arguments after the connector/special case symbol.
-*Unable to handle input redirection efficiently; only seems to work when an executable or
-command line has already been parsed into the shell.
-Otherwise, it will hang.
+*Random arguments may appear in the code as arguments to later executables after an executable fails, ruining the shell and requiring a restart to the shell.
-*Piping is not fully implemented yet, and hangs on the 2nd child process.
+*Piping(|) is not fully implemented yet.
 ```